Price Index Algorithm

 How Token Prices Are Determined

-Token prices are determined by volume-weighted aggregation over the last 1 hour of trading data.
+Token prices are determined by volume-weighted aggregation over eligible trades in the last hour, using decayed volumes as above.

-For each such pair we find the markets (DEX pools) where it is traded.
-If there are several pools for the same pair, the price for that pair is:
+For each such pair we use the markets (DEX pools) where it is traded.
+Conceptually, for pools that trade the same logical pair, the combined price uses volume-weighted pooling with decayed base-token volumes over the 1-hour window:

 Where: